-General Energy Data

-Gross energy consumption has been relatively constant since 1990, with falling consumption of coal and increasing consumption of renewable energy (see Fig. 1).
-Gross energy consumption peaked in 2007 at 873 PetaJoule (PJ) and has since followed a downward trend.
+General Energy Data Gross energy consumption has been relatively constant since 1990, with falling consumption of coal and increasing consumption of renewable energy (see Figure 1).
+Gross energy consumption peaked in 2007 at 873 petajoules (PJ) and has since followed a downward trend.
 Gross energy consumption is expected to drop annually by 1.2% until 2020, after which it will rise slightly to 778 PJ in 2030, corresponding to amounts in 2017.
-Coal consumption will fall considerably by 14% annually until 2030, due in particular to the expected stop in the use of coal in large-scale Combined Heat and Power (CHP) production.
-In 2030, only the power station Fynsværket and the cement industry will consume large amounts of coal.
+Coal consumption will fall considerably by 14% annually until 2030, due in particular to the expected stop in the use of coal in large-scale combined heat and power (CHP) production.
+In 2030, only the Fynsværket power station and the cement industry will consume large amounts of coal.
 However, some plants will retain the option for coal operation, although actual use is assumed to be limited.

 Fig. 1.
-Gross energy consumption (PJ) by type of energy, 1990-2030.
+Gross Energy Consumption by Type of Energy, 1990-2030 [in petajoules (PJ)].

 The calculation for 1990-2017 has been adjusted for outdoor temperature/degree days relative to normal years (climate-adjusted) and electricity trade with other countries.

-Figure 2 shows the total share of renewables (RES) as well as renewables shares for transport (RES-T), electricity consumption (RES-E), heating and cooling (RES-H&C), and district heating (RES-DH), respectively, calculated on the basis of the method described in the EU Renewable Energy Directive (RED) (EU, 2009; Eurostat 2018).
+Figure 2 shows the total share of renewables (RES) as well as renewables shares for transport (RES-T), electricity consumption (RES-E), heating and cooling (RES-H&C), and district heating (RES-DH), respectively, calculated on the basis of the method described in the EU Renewable Energy (RE) Directive (EU, 2009; Eurostat 2018).

 Fig. 2.
-Renewables shares 2017-2030 [%].
-The renewables shares is calculated as defined in RED (Eurostat, 2018).
+Renewables Shares, 2017-2030 [%].

+The renewables shares is calculated as defined in the RE Directive (Eurostat, 2018).